Skilvingr/rust-mutringbuf/README.md

 * [ringbuf](https://github.com/agerasev/ringbuf);
 * [thingbuf](https://github.com/hawkw/thingbuf).

-This is a young project, so it might contain mistakes and performance penalties.
-If you find any, please, open an [issue](https://github.com/Skilvingr/rust-mutringbuf/issues/new/choose); I'll be glad to take a look!
+If you find any mistakes with this project, please, open an [issue](https://github.com/Skilvingr/rust-mutringbuf/issues/new/choose); I'll be glad to take a look!

 ## Performance